 PHARMACOLOGY & TOXICOLOGY

-The Curriculum of Pharmacology and Toxicology and the International Curriculum of Pharmacology and Toxicology aim to train highly qualified experts in the fields of Neuropharmacology, Neurotoxicology and Clinical Pharmacology.
+The Curriculum of Pharmacology and Toxicology aims at training highly qualified experts in the fields of Neuropharmacology, Neurotoxicology and Clinical Pharmacology.

 Neuropharmacology regards the study of drugs influencing the functions of neural cells in the nervous system, with a special focus on the characterization of their potency, selectivity and mechanism(s) of action under physiological or pathophysiological conditions.
 In addition, the agreement with the School for Mental Health and Neuroscience of the Maastricht University for the International Curriculum will provide PhD students with a significant experience in the field of Behavioural Neuropharmacology (Neuropsychopharmacology) that studies how drugs influence human behaviour.